 Preparing for the new normal

 Since the beginning of the health crisis, we have been keeping you informed of the measures we have implemented to prevent the coronavirus from spreading.
-After having activated our BCP (Business Continuity Plan), which involved arranging for almost all the staff to work from home to ensure the Bank could carry on its activities during lockdown, staff is working back in the office in rotations, applying the authorities’ recommendations.
+After having activated our BCP (Business Continuity Plan), which involved arranging for almost all the staff to work from home to ensure the Bank could carry on its activities during lockdown, UBP’s sites are gradually going back to their usual set-ups while applying the authorities’ recommendations.
 We are maintaining heightened hygiene and security measures across the Group and any amendments to our safety protocols are discussed and approved by our Pandemic Task Force and UBP’s management.

 Having an established, tried and tested business continuity strategy has enabled us to stay mobilised for our clients throughout the most critical weeks of the health crisis, and the experience and dedication of our teams have ensured that we could maintain the quality of our services.
 Being prepared and flexible, we were able to adapt the Group’s business quickly to the situation, which is likely to become the new normal.

-The virus remains present and is still, or again, spreading in many regions.
+At this stage the spread of the virus is slowing down in several countries, but in other regions the epidemic has yet to peak.
 We therefore remain vigilant, our top priority being to protect the health of our employees and their loved ones, as well as that of our partners and clients.